Table of Contents

 People tend to underestimate the power of little things.
 We think that in order to achieve big things we need to act big.
 However, the world is built on small things that combined together form something greater.
 Cultivating your relations should be a regular activity based on small deeds that would bring fruits in the future.

 This might sound obvious but there is nothing worse in a relationship than lying.
 Relations based on lies are never genuine and sooner or later will end.
 This goes a bit further though.
 Being honest means expressing all your expectations and commitments.
 You should not hide facts that are important to the relationship.

 5. Learn to apologize

 Naturally, you should do everything to prevent from making withdrawals on the emotional account.
 However, we are only humans and we do make mistakes.
 That’s how we learn.
 When it happens though, it is crucial to be able to apologize sincerely and reassure that you will not make the same mistake again.
-On top of that, apologies when genuine can even strengthen a relationship afterwards, as admitting to our imperfection requires a lot of courage and shows you care about another person.
+On top of that, apologies, when genuine can even strengthen a relationship afterward, as admitting to our imperfection, requires a lot of courage and shows you care about another person.

 Apply Emotional Bank Account in relations with clients

 As already mentioned, all the rules above apply in all kinds of relations, including the one between brand and client.
 This is a special kind, as a client that comes to your company has already given a deposit of trust in your brand.
 Your job is to make sure you will not let him down and do everything to cultivate the relation.
 Results are worth your effort.
 You can gain a loyal client who will spread positive word-of-mouth among his friends.